 It's nearly spring and the seasonal changes really have started to affect us.
-For some it's the nasal congestion and runny nose, for others it's the itchy eyes and headaches, but for all that suffer from seasonal changes, it's unpleasant.
-As with all clinical presentations in Chinese medicine, we look for the root cause and at the branch symptoms.
-What do we mean by the root cause of these symptoms?
+Some people may experience nasal congestion and runny nose while others get itchy eyes and headaches.
+Whatever the seasonal changes may be, they surely are undesirable.
+Considering the clinical presentations in Chinese medicine, we not only focus on the branch symptoms but also the root cause is managed.
+Are you wondering what is meant by the root cause of the symptoms?
 It's the pollen isn't it?
 Well, sort of.

 Pollen versus Your Immune System

-Sure, the pollen is the trigger and part of the root cause, but the other part is how your immune system responds to the pollen.
-When your immune system senses the pollen, it floods your system with antibodies to attack the allergen.
-These antibodies trigger a cascade of events that cause the symptoms you experience the change of seasons with a runny nose, congestion, itchy eyes, and/or chest tightness, these are the branch symptoms.
+Certainly, pollen can be a trigger and root cause for many but immune system’s response to it matters a lot.
+When your immune system detects pollen, it causes the production of antibodies to fight with the allergen.
+These antibodies lead to a couple of events, resulting in appearance of branch symptoms such as a runny nose, congestion, itchy eyes, and/or chest tightness.
 Sure, you can take over the counter medications to help alleviate symptoms, but what can you do to address the root...the immune response.

 In Chinese medicine we use acupuncture and herbal medicine to regulate the immune system response.